 Emory College Summer Global Internship Program

-One pathway to pursue an academic internship is the OISP Comprehensive Internship option through Global Internships.
 The Emory College Summer Global Internship Program provides students with a comprehensive academic, professional and cultural experience.
 Each participant will be placed in an internship that corresponds with the student's course of study, to ensure the quality and academic relevance of the placement.
-Students complete an internship in a global city (32 hours per week for 8 weeks) while enrolling in an online course (4 Emory credits) during the summer term.
+Students complete an internship in a global city (35 hours per week for 8 weeks) while enrolling in an online course (4 Emory credits) during the summer term.

 The Emory College Summer Global Internship Program enables students to: